zalandoresearch/fashion-mnist/README.md

 data.train.next_batch(BATCH_SIZE)
 ```

-Note, Tensorflow (master ver.) supports passing in a source url to the `read_data_sets`.
+Note, Tensorflow supports passing in a source url to the `read_data_sets`.
 You may use:
 ```python
 data = input_data.read_data_sets('data/fashion', source_url='http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/')
 ```

+Also, an official Tensorflow tutorial of using `tf.keras`, a high-level API to train Fashion-MNIST [can be found here](https://www.tensorflow.org/tutorials/keras/basic_classification).

 ### Loading data with other machine learning libraries
 To date, the following libraries have included `Fashion-MNIST` as a built-in dataset.
 Therefore, you don't need to download `Fashion-MNIST` by yourself.
 Just follow their API and you are ready to go.